CompostingSupplies Blog

 How Worms Prefer Their Coffee: The Right Way to Use Coffee Grounds in Worm Bins

 Many new vermicomposters are surprised to learn that worms really do seem to “love” coffee grounds.
 Castings increase, surface feeding becomes more active, and material breaks down faster whenever small amounts of used grounds are mixed into a worm bin.
 But like most composting tricks, this preference has rules.
-Worms don’t thrive on coffee because
+Worms don’t thrive on coffee

 Soil Biology & Microbes, Worm Composting